 - Employee input and feedback—invite feedback from employees during the process of implementing their PIP, as well as after completion to ensure it was effective and achieved desired results.

-Bonus: Consider this PIP template when starting to think about a PIP.
+Use our performance improvement plan template when starting to think about a PIP.
 Remember, don’t use this template without consulting your HR representative or corporate counsel.

 Double-Bonus: If you’re an HR professional, there’s a guide for HR’s involvement in PIPs, written by our friends at SHRM.
 Also check out the short and sweet version with even more resources from SHRM.

 Have you successfully used PIPs in your business?
 I’d love to hear your tips and tricks, so leave a comment.
 For regular expert articles and resources to help with employee development, subscribe to People Managing People.

 - Mentorship vs Sponsorship: What’s The Difference Why You Should Utilize Both

 - Continuous Performance Management: Why + How To Do It

 - How To Identify And Develop High Potential Talent In Your Organization

 - How To Create A Professional Development Plan With Your Team Member

 - Best Employee Monitoring Software